allanmathenge/myBlog/source/_posts/Auth2-0.md

 Refresh token is issued after authentification and takes a longer time duration of several hours or day(s) before it expires.
 In my code below it will take a week before expiring.

-    // Create secure cookie with refresh token. 'jwt' is its key name to be used below in refresh token below.
+    // Create secure cookie with refresh token. 'jwt' is its key name to be used below in refresh token.

     res.cookie('jwt', refreshToken, {
         httpOnly: true, // accessible only by web server
         secure: true, // https
-        sameSite: 'None', // cross-site cookie
+        sameSite: 'None', // cross-site cookie allowed.
+Can be accessed in other websites.
         maxAge: 7 * 24 * 60 * 60 * 1000 // cookie expiry set to match refreshToken (1 week)
     })

-    // Send accessToken containing username and roles res.json({ accessToken })
+    // Send accessToken containing username.

+    res.json({ accessToken })

 It is sent as httpOnly cookie. httpOnly cookie is not accessible via JavaScript and must be allowed to expire.

 Refresh token must not be allowed to issue access token as that will grant indefinite access.

-### Refresh Token with middleware
+### Verify Refresh Token with middleware

 The user (client) uses the Access Token until it expires.
 It is verified with a middleware and new access token is issued at refresh request.